MASD-Project/dogen/README.md

 differences produced by regeneration, if any.
 The build directory contains all of the logs, under the directory ```log```.

-# Demo
+# Videos

-We don't really have a recent demo of Dogen, but this very old one should at least give you an idea of its workflow:
+We don't really have any recent videos for Dogen, but this very old one should at least give you an idea of its workflow:

 [![Alt text](https://img.youtube.com/vi/Z7k8qbImXkU/0.jpg)](https://youtu.be/Z7k8qbImXkU)

 # Blog Posts

-Over time a number of assorted blog posts have been published on Dogen, mainly covering its development process:
+Over time, a number of assorted blog posts have been published on Dogen, mainly covering its development process:

 - **[Nerd Food: The Refactoring Quagmire](https://mcraveiro.blogspot.co.uk/2018/01/nerd-food-refactoring-quagmire.html)**: How we solved the "refactoring ad infinitum" problem in Dogen development.